perfsonar/docs/pwa.rst

 pSConfig Web Admin
 *************************************

-pSConfig Web Admin (PWA) is a web-based UI for perfSONAR administrators to define and publish MeshConfig/pSConfig meshes, which automates tests executed by test nodes, and provides topology information to various services, such as MadDash.
+pSConfig Web Admin (PWA) is a web-based UI for perfSONAR administrators to define and publish MeshConfig/pSConfig meshes, which automates tests executed by test nodes, and provides topology information to various services, such as Grafana.

 In addition to providing a user-friendly interface for creating pSConfig/MeshConfig output to define meshes, PWA allows multiple users to collaborate on the configuration of testspecs, host groups, and configs.
 Users can be designated super-admins or normal users, depending on how much access they need.
 It is also possible to allow users to edit some meshes, but not others.